 Effects of Poor Sleep Hygiene

-Your health and happiness are dependent on a good night’s sleep every night!
-That includes getting the recommended amount of sleep.
+Your health and happiness are dependent on a consistent good night’s sleep.
+That includes getting the recommended amount of sleep preferably every night, or as many nights as possible.
 In the short term, poor sleep hygiene will affect your mental and emotional state as well as your immune system.
 In the long-run, chronic sleep loss can put you at risk for:

 - Heart Disease